This article sets the guidelines for navigating the Group Policy interface.

-(We recommend you to contact support before enabling this option)
+(We recommend you to contact Support at email@example.com before enabling this option)

-8. Enable domains whitelist – This feature allows the user to whitelist a domain that Thor Foresight blocks the access to it due to being suspicious.
-The domain can be added in the field that appears once the feature is ticked and press adds to whitelist it.
+7. Enable domains whitelist – This feature allows the user to whitelist a domain that Thor Foresight blocks the access to due to being suspicious.
+The domain can be typed in the field that is displayed once the option is ticked and click ADD to whitelist it.

 facebook.com, youtube.com, amazon.com.
 That way these domains will be accessible by all machines that are part of the Group Policy.

-The domain can be removed from the whitelist by clicking on the red X next to it.
-It will automatically become blacklisted again once this is done.
+The domain can be removed from the whitelist by clicking on the red X next to it, it will automatically become blacklisted again once the policy is updated.

-9. Enable domains blacklist - This feature allows the user to blacklist a domain that Thor Foresight does not consider a threat.
+8. Enable domains blacklist - This feature allows the user to blacklist a domain that Thor Foresight does not consider a threat.
 Perhaps you want to prohibit access to a specific domain in your environment.
 You can use this option to block it.
-You can add the domain to the field that appears once your tick the feature.
+You can add the domain to the field that appears once you tick the feature.
 Just click on “add” to blacklist it.

 You also have the possibility to upload a CVS file with multiple domains (divided by "," comma).